Jarrow: Palmer Street

 Palmer shipyard brought much-needed work to Jarrow.
 With the transport system being most irregular it followed that his workforce must live nearby.
 The photograph below shows Palmer Street where some of his workers lived.

-Again in the distance can still be seen Hill Street Railway Bridge, that particular eyesore has never changed (my personal opinion) is no different now than it was in Palmer’s days. even today an occasional double-decker bus has lost its roof because the driver has been unfamiliar with the route.
+In the distance can be seen Hill Street Railway Bridge, that particular eyesore has never changed (my personal opinion) is no different now than it was in Palmer’s days. even today an occasional double-decker bus has lost its roof because the driver has been unfamiliar with the route.